 Can these be made a day ahead?

-Can I save any remaining sauce for something else?
+Can I save the remaining sauce for something else?

-Can I cook these in an instant pot?
+Can I make these in an instant pot?

 Yes you can!
 Just add the meatballs and the sauce and cook on the manual setting for 7 minutes.
 Perfect for when you need a second batch pronto.